 The kids were out of control (in the best way possible) on that powdery sand.
 Tiny footprints everywhere!
 We practically had to wrestle them out of the ocean every day.
 But hey, after building sandcastles and chasing waves all day, even the craziest little ones were out like lights by bedtime.

-Leisurely walks on the beach were a distant memory.
-This trip was all about building sandcastle empires, epic splash fights that left everyone (including some unsuspecting parents!) drenched, and the occasional tearful tantrum triggered by the 6pm beach swimming curfew enforced by the lifeguards.
+Forget leisurely walks on the beach, this trip was all about building sandcastle empires, epic splash fights that left everyone (including some unsuspecting parents!) drenched, and the occasional tearful tantrum triggered by the 6pm beach swimming curfew enforced by the lifeguards.

 Adventures on the Island